bvgastel/xmas/src/xmd/xmd/findings.md

     8   g   2015-04-01              Does not parse source expr correctly    bug     medium from json when reading network.
     9   g   2015-04-01  2015-04-01  save json does not export PACKET_TYPE   bug     high    Solved.
-   10   g   2015-04-01              New aborts, only in certain connected   bug     high
+   10   g   2015-04-01              New aborts, only in certain connected   bug     medium  Delete during qml
                                     conditions.
    99